 The utility needs to interact with participants as partners, not clients, where the participant’s needs and concerns are as important as the water saving goals of the utility.

 This BMP is best implemented in connection with analyses completed in the Customer Characterization BMP.
-Analysis on types of non-residential accounts and their water use patterns will be key to success launch of a Custom Conservation Rebate.
+Analysis on types of non-residential accounts and their water use patterns will be key to successfully launching a Custom Conservation Rebate program.

 Description